unknowntpo/articles/quickstart/public/idx-only-scan/index.md

 ## Improvement: Index-Only Scan

-But this query still can be better,
+But this query still can be better.
 There's a new feature introduced in PostgreSQL 9.2, which allow us to get data from index itself, without touching the actual table data.

 The [documentation](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) stats that